Infinidat/infi.django_http_hooks/README.md

     )
 ```

-b.
+c.
 Configure the setting DJANGO_HTTP_HOOKS_RELOAD (see instructions in 'Configure settings')

-c.
+d.
 Schedule the send_callbacks management command, in order to send the HTTP requests on the required frequency.

 Running Tests
 -------------
+In order to run test go the folder:

+    src/infi/django_http_hooks/tests/demo_project
+and use this command to run the tests:

-    python src/infi/django_http_hooks/tests/demo_project/manage.py test
+    ./manage.py test

 Usage
 ----